Cold dark matter: Challenges

 Several discrepancies between the predictions of cold dark matter in the ΛCDM model and observations of galaxies and their clustering have arisen.
 Some of these problems have proposed solutions, but it remains unclear whether they can be solved without abandoning the ΛCDM model.

 Cuspy halo problem

 The density distributions of dark matter halos in cold dark matter simulations (at least those that do not include the impact of baryonic feedback) are much more peaked than what is observed in galaxies by investigating their rotation curves.

 Dwarf galaxy problem

-Cold dark matter simulations predict large numbers of small dark matter halos, more numerous than the number of small dwarf galaxies that are observed around galaxies like the Milky Way.
+Cold dark matter simulations predict large numbers of small clumps in dark matter halos, consequently many dwarf galaxies clustered around spiral and elliptical galaxies – more numerous than the number of small dwarf galaxies that are observed around large galaxies like the Milky Way.

 Satellite disk problem

-Dwarf galaxies around the Milky Way and Andromeda galaxies are observed to be orbiting in thin, planar structures whereas the simulations predict that they should be distributed randomly about their parent galaxies.
+Dwarf galaxies around the Milky Way and Andromeda galaxies are observed to be orbiting in thin, planar structures whereas the simulations predict that they should be distributed randomly, in a roughly spherical halos about their parent galaxies, similar to the orbits observed for globular clusters.